alphagov/government-service-design-manual/service-manual/measurement/performance-platform.md

 This will help with making timely and transparent decisions about your service and the content that government offers.

-The platform will combine different sources of information such as:
+The platform will combine different sources of information:

 * service desks
 * infrastructure